Pluto28/chip8/README.md

 - Arch Linux:\
     `sudo pacman -S sdl2`

-If your platform is not listed here, please refer [to](https://wiki.libsdl.org/Installation)
+If your platform is not listed here, please refer to the [official documentation](https://wiki.libsdl.org/Installation)
-for the official documentation.

 ### Compile Project